-Mandated by federal regulations, satisfactory academic progress is evaluated after each fall, spring and summer terms.
-Although summer terms include Maymester, Summer I and Summer II, the summer SAP evaluation will only occur at the end of Summer II.
-You can find your SAP status within the mySFA financial aid menu .
+Mandated by federal regulations, satisfactory academic progress is evaluated after each fall, spring and summer term.
+Although all three terms consist of multiple parts of term, including sessions that range from four to 12 weeks in the summer and eight to 16 weeks in the fall and spring, the SAP evaluation will only occur at the end of the full term.

 If you don't meet minimum standards for grade point average and completion of classes, you may lose your eligibility for financial aid.
 You may need to submit an appeal if you: